ymalitsky/primal-dual-linesearch/README.md

 To play with these problems you need Jypyter Notebook to be installed on your computer.
 Alternatively, you can read these notebooks using http://nbviewer.jupyter.org/

-Folder `real_data` collects 4 files with real-data matrices.
+Folder `real_data` collects 4 files with real-data matrices for nonnegative least square problem.
 These files are taken from Matrix Market Library http://math.nist.gov/MatrixMarket/

 Folder `figures` collects all plots that were used in the paper.